eecs485group6/photoAlbum/apache/html/mhGWdYAZ/pa4/README.md

 -----------
 0. prerequiste: insert data into mysql database

+1. run the indexer by entering pa4_extra folder, then type

+'ant run-indexer -Din=captions -Dout=index.txt'

-1. run the indexer by entering pa4_extra folder, then type `ant run-indexer -Din=captions -Dout=index.txt` You can check the indexer result in index.txt (For checking the normal inverted index tables, you may want to look into pa4_java/index.txt.
-This is the normal version which has the exactly same result as the sample one. the new index.txt under pa4_extra saves extra position information without calculating any scores.)
+You can check the indexer result in index.txt (For checking the normal inverted index tables, you may want to look into pa4_java/index.txt.
+This is the normal version (the index without the extra position information required by extra point 1) which has the exactly same result as the sample given in the handout. the new index.txt under pa4_extra saves extra position information without calculating any scores.)

-2. run the server by typing `ant run-server -Dport=2114 -Dfname=index.txt` Our port is 2114.
+2. Still under the pa4_extra folder, run the server by typing

+'ant run-server -Dport=2114 -Dfname=index.txt'

+Our port is 2114.
 The server will start.

 3. now you can check the website to do normal query/phrase query/similar photo query/change caption.